In Feast, Daniel and Haley show us how to eat our way around the liturgical calendar, cooking traditional and seasonal dishes with whole foods.

 Daniel and Haley Stewart’s Feast!
 Real Food, Reflections, and Simple Living for the Christian Year is available for purchase here.

 Rhonda Ortiz is a fiction and creative non-fiction writer and editor of Real Housekeeping.
 She starts more projects than she can finish, buys more books than she can read, and loves mixing metaphors – unknowingly.
-Follow her at www.naptimenovelist.com.
+Follow her work at www.rhondaortiz.com.